Gifts may be received by your employees from third parties such as customers or suppliers, due to contact they may have had with throughout the year.

-- neither the employer, nor a person connected with the employer, directly or indirectly procured the gift
+- Neither the employer, nor a person connected with the employer, directly or indirectly bought the gift

 Where the cost of a gift (or gifts) to an employee received from the same third party in a tax year exceeds £250, tax will be payable on the full amount of the gifts.

 If you know your staff will receive gifts, it’s worth finding out what implications there will be in advance, so please contact us on 0800 0523 555 or use our simple online contact form to arrange a free initial consultation.